isabella232/document-cloud-mobile.en/help/shared/liquidmode.md

 To learn more about how we protect your privacy when you use Adobe Acrobat Reader mobile app, please visit [Adobe Privacy Center](https://www.adobe.com/privacy.html).

-**Does this experience change the file format of your document?**

-No, this experience does not change your document's file format.

 **Does this experience change your document's content?**

 No, this experience does not change any content.
 Simply tap on the drop-shaped icon again to revert to your original page view.